 Diverticulitis is a common disease in developed countries, including the United States.
 However, factors that lead to diverticulitis among patients with diverticulosis are poorly understood.
-In this study, we show that prediagnostic serum 25(OH)D level is associated inversely with risk of hospitalization for diverticulitis.
-Compared with patients in the lowest quintile of serum 25(OH)D level, patients in the highest quintile had a substantially lower risk of developing diverticulitis requiring hospitalization.
-The lowest levels of 25(OH)D were observed in subgroups with more severe disease.
-Risk of diverticulitis decreased sharply as 25(OH)D levels increased to 25 to 30 ng/mL, with additional small reductions in risk seen with levels greater than 30 ng/mL.
+In this study, we demonstrate that pre-diagnostic serum 25(OH)D level is inversely associated with risk of hospitalization for diverticulitis.
+Compared to patients in the lowest quintile of serum 25(OH)D, patients in the highest quintile had a substantially lower risk of developing diverticulitis requiring hospitalization.
+The lowest levels of 25(OH)D were observed in sub-groups with more severe disease.
+Risk of diverticulitis fell steeply as 25(OH)D levels increased to 25-30 ng/mL, with additional small reductions in risk seen with levels greater than 30 ng/mL.

-We have shown an association between measured circulating 25(OH)D level and risk of diverticulitis.
-Our results extend prior indirect evidence of such an association derived from ecologic studies that have shown that hospitalization for diverticulitis varies according to season of the year as well as geographic location.
-Both of these factors are associated with variation in exposure to UV-B light, the principal contributor to vitamin D status.
+To our knowledge, our study is the first to demonstrate an association between measured circulating 25(OH)D and risk of diverticulitis.
+Our results extend prior indirect evidence of such an association derived from ecological studies that have shown that hospitalization for diverticulitis varies according to season of the year as well as geographic location.
+Both of these factors are associated with variation in exposure to UVB light, the principal contributor to vitamin D status.

-Our results are biologically plausible based on prior data showing the importance of vitamin D in colonic physiology.
-Previous studies, including those by our group, have shown that low levels of circulating 25(OH)D are associated with an increased incidence of colorectal cancer^{10,13} as well as lower colorectal cancer-specific survival.14 At the cellular level, vitamin D has been shown to have a pro-apoptotic and antiproliferative effect, and expression of synthetic and catabolic enzymes is altered in malignant colonocytes.15 Vitamin D also appears to play a role in inflammatory bowel disease.
-We, and others, have shown that patients living at lower latitudes with greater UV-B light exposure have a lower risk for Crohn's disease.16 Recently, we also showed that a lower predicted plasma level of 25(OH)D is associated with an increase in the risk of CD.11 In parallel, dietary supplementation with vitamin D in murine models reduces the severity of colitis, modulates the gut immune response, and improves intestinal epithelial barrier function.17 Taken together, these data support a critical role for vitamin D in maintaining colonic homeostasis by modulating inflammation, maintaining epithelial integrity, and regulating intestinal proliferation.
+Our results are biologically plausible based on prior data demonstrating the importance of vitamin D in colonic physiology.
+Previous studies, including those by our group, have shown that low levels of circulating 25(OH)D are associated with an increased incidence of colorectal cancer (CRC)^{10,13} as well as lower colorectal cancer-specific survival14.
+At the cellular level, vitamin D has been shown to have a pro-apoptotic and anti-proliferative effect, and expression of synthetic and catabolic enzymes is altered in malignant colonocytes15.
+Vitamin D also appears to play a role in inflammatory bowel disease.
+We, and others, have demonstrated that patients living at lower latitudes with greater UV-B light exposure have lower risk for Crohn's disease16.
+Recently, we have also shown that a lower predicted plasma level of 25(OH)D is associated with an increase in the risk of CD11.
+In parallel, dietary supplementation with vitamin D in murine models reduces the severity of colitis, modulates the gut immune response, and improves intestinal epithelial barrier function17.
+Taken together, these data support a critical role for vitamin D in maintaining colonic homeostasis by modulating inflammation, maintaining epithelial integrity, and regulating intestinal proliferation.

-Our study had several strengths.
-First, we examined associations between 25(OH)D levels collected before hospitalizations for diverticulitis, minimizing the likelihood of reverse causation (ie, diverticular disease resulting in low vitamin D levels).
-Second, we used a large database of patients with measured 25(OH) D levels and follow-up evaluation for diverticular outcomes.
-Third, our findings were robust to a sensitivity analyses, which showed a strong association of both mean plasma 25(OH)D levels taken over time as well as a single assessment of 25(OH)D level in relation to risk.
+Our study has several strengths.
+First, we examined associations between 25(OH)D levels collected prior to hospitalizations for diverticulitis, minimizing the likelihood of reverse causation (i.e. diverticular disease resulting in low vitamin D levels).
+Second, we utilized a large database of patients with measured 25(OH)D and follow-up for diverticular outcomes.
+Third, our findings were robust to a sensitivity analyses which show a strong association of both mean plasma 25(OH)D levels taken over time as well as a single assessment of 25(OH)D level in relation to risk.